jasonoviedo/kiwix/README.md

 ### AutoPilot Communication

 As you can observe in the communication tab, you can select a port, IP address to send images at a customizable size.
-A server script (TODO) is provided to give you a sketch to work on.
+A server script **is not required to use** is provided to give you a sketch to work on.

 The program is accepting the following format (example in python provided):